Question 1: If you are elected as the President of India which of the following decision can you take on your own?

 Question 8: Three friends went to watch a film that showed the hero becoming Chief Minister for a day and making big changes in the state.
 Imran said this is what the country needs.
 Rizwan said this kind of a personal rule without institutions is dangerous.
 Shankar said all this is a fantasy.
 No minister can do anything in one day.
 What would be your reaction to such a film?

-Answer: While it may look quite appealing in a movie; the real life is strikingly different.
+Answer: While it may look quite appealing in a movie, the real life is strikingly different.
 Governance in a democracy is all about taking everyone along with you.
 Moreover, in a large and diverse country like India, it is not possible to take decision on the whims of an individual.
-Implementation of a decision needs to coordination among various organs of the government and a minister is just a part of that system.
+Implementation of a decision needs coordination among various organs of the government and a minister is just a part of that system.
+We have read in this lesson, that institutions are made in order to prevent concentration of power in one hand and to prevent dangerous decisions which may take place because of haste.

 Question 9: A teacher was making preparations for a mock parliament.
 She called two students to act as leaders of two political parties.
 She gave them an option: Each one could choose to have a majority either in the mock Lok Sabha or in the mock Rajya Sabha.
 If this choice was given to you, which one would you choose and why?